Doodle Teez or Blog

 "Why me?
 How'd I get this hallelujah?
 Why me?
 How'd I get this hallelujah?" ~HAIM

-During the montage, set to HAIM's "Hallelujah" inspired by a Stevie Nicks quote, I marveled at the collective expression of shared sentiments.
+During the montage, set to HAIM's "Hallelujah," inspired by a Stevie Nicks quote, I marveled at the collective expression of shared sentiments.
 Witnessing this convergence of people echoing the same feelings made me reflect on life, memorials, and the profound impact of sudden loss and timely synchronicities.

-The MeaningFurther research unveiled the song's depth, with "hallelujah" meaning "Praise the Lord."
-The verses, crafted by HAIM's lead vocalist, narrate her experience of loss and gratitude toward her older sisters for supporting her during a time of loss.
+Further research unveiled the song's depth, with "hallelujah" meaning "Praise the Lord."
+The verses, crafted by HAIM's lead vocalist, narrate her experience of loss and gratitude toward her older sisters for supporting her during a difficult time.

-The Joy and Tears in "Hallelujah"As the holiday season approaches, the refrain infers a question of “How” and “Why”.
-Grief and loss sometimes gets wrapped up underneath the joy and celebrations.
+As the holiday season approaches, the refrain raises questions of “How” and “Why.”
+Grief and loss sometimes get wrapped up in the joy and celebrations.
 "Why me?
-How'd I get this hallelujah?"
-Hallelujah encapsulates both joy and tears, representing gratitude and letting go.
+How'd I get this hallelujah?" encapsulates both joy and tears, representing gratitude and letting go.

-Songs and Pictures Giving MeaningSongs and pictures are fleeting but live on in memories.
+Songs and pictures are fleeting but live on in memories.
 The snowman's uplifting stance symbolizes thanks, joy, and praise—just passing moments in the cycle of creation.
-Much like a snowman's existence, we envision and build in life and then watch it becoming part of everything.
+Much like a snowman's existence, we envision and build in life and then watch it become part of everything.

 In various moments of our lives, we often seek guidance, renewal, or profound insights.
-The exercise known as "Heaven Rushing In" is designed to open your mind, heart, and energy field, creating a receptivity to support from the cosmic realms or whatever you consider the source of life energies beyond your individual existence.
+The exercise known as "Heaven Rushing In" is designed to open your mind, heart, and energy field, creating receptivity to support from the cosmic realms or whatever you consider the source of life energies beyond your individual existence."Heaven Rushing In" aims to infuse your energy field with cosmic vibrations, both physically and metaphysically.
+Ideally conducted outdoors, this exercise carries a unique resonance.To practice Heaven Rushing In:

 1. When you seek inspiration or guidance.